unixist/cryptostalker/README.md

 # Details
 The file notification mechanism is Google's [fsnotify](https://github.com/fsnotify/fsnotify).
 Since it doesn't use the linux-specific [inotify](https://en.wikipedia.org/wiki/Inotify), cryptostalker currently relies on notifications of new files.
 So random/encrypted files will only be detected if they belong to new inodes.
 This means it wont catch the following case: a file is opened, truncated, and only then filled in with encrypted content.
 Fortunately, this is not how most malware works.

+# Bugs
+There are no known bugs.
+But there are design choices that render the current version of cryptostalker circumventable if the malware author knows what to look for.
+If you're interested in discussing bypasses, we can chat directly.
+I'm not interested in making it easier to discover than it already is :)